Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Introduction

-For vector-valued observations, there have been numerous efforts in the estimation and inference on the {covariance/correlation/precision matrix.
-From the aspect of estimation, a good number of methods were proposed to estimate the covariance/correlation matrix for the vector case \citep[e.g.]{Bickel2008High,rothman2009generalized,cai2011adaptive,Cai2012Optimal,han2013optimal,cai2016inference}.
+\dyP{ For the estimation and inference on the covariance/correlation/precision matrix, there have been numerous efforts and the list below is far from being comprehensive.
+A succinct summary for vector-valued observations is in place.} From the aspect of estimation, a number of methods were proposed to estimate the covariance/correlation matrix \citep[e.g.]{Bickel2008High,rothman2009generalized,cai2011adaptive,Cai2012Optimal,han2013optimal,cai2016inference}.
 Meanwhile, various methods of estimating the precision matrix have also been proposed \citep[e.g.]{meinshausen2006high,yuan2007model,friedman2008sparse,ravikumar2011high,cai2011constrained}, and some other works extend the single precision matrix to multiple precision matrices \citep[e.g.]{danaher2014joint,zhu2014structural,cai2016joint}.
 From the other aspect of inference, hypothesis testing procedures for vector data have been developed recently.
-In particular, \citet{cai2011limiting,li2012two,cai2013two,cai2013optimal,cai2016inference,chang2017comparing,zheng2019test}, for example, considered the one-sample or two-sample covariance/correlation matrix testing problem in high-dimensions.} To investigate the graphical models, \citet{liu2013gaussian} and \citet{xia2015testing}, for example, proposed procedures to test the property of the precision matrix under one-sample or two-sample settings.
+In particular, \citet{cai2011limiting,li2012two,cai2013two,cai2013optimal,cai2016inference,chang2017comparing,zheng2019test}, for example, considered the one-sample or two-sample covariance/correlation matrix testing problem in high-dimensions.
+To investigate the graphical models, \citet{liu2013gaussian} and \citet{xia2015testing}, for example, proposed procedures to test the property of the precision matrix under one-sample or two-sample settings.

-For matrix-valued observations, matrix normal distribution, where the covariance matrix has the Kronecker product structure, has been frequently assumed.
-Under the matrix normal distribution, most of the existing works focus on the precision matrix, from either estimation or testing perspective.
-For instance, to inspect the graph structure, \citet{leng2012sparse,yin2012model,zhou2014gemini} proposed methods to estimate the precision matrix; \citet{qiu2016joint,han2016sparse,zhu2018multiple} extended further to the joint estimation of multiple precision matrices; and \citet{xia2017hypothesis,xia2018matrix} studied the one-sample and two-sample hypothesis testing of the structure of the precision matrices.
+For matrix-valued observations, \dyP{ to the best of our knowledge, most of the existing works require matrix normal distribution, which combines the Kronecker product model and normality.
+Under this distribution, \citet{leng2012sparse,yin2012model,zhou2014gemini,qiu2016joint,han2016sparse,zhu2018multiple} proposed methods to estimate the precision matrix and inspect the graphical structure; \citet{xia2017hypothesis,xia2018matrix} studied the one-sample and two-sample hypothesis testing of the structure of the precision matrices respectively; \citet{dawid1981some, dutilleul1999mle,werner2008estimation,hoff2011separable} considered estimation of covariance matrices. }